jsc329/ammonitorwiki/09-schedule.md

     ## 4     equip@4 location@2 recording 2016-03-26  07:00:00 2016-03-26 07:01:00   False
     ## 5     equip@5 location@3 recording 2016-03-21  07:30:00 2016-03-21 07:31:00   False

-Observe that the *equipmentID* (which is linked to a specific Google account via the **accounts** table) is assigned to each record.
+Observe that an *equipmentID* (which is linked to a specific Google account via the **accounts** table) is assigned to each record.
 The *locationID* is automatically populated based on the current deployment for that equipment, based on the **deployment** table.